DavidKocman36/IRCPhone/test/README.md

 ```
 # Usage

-It is HIGHLY recommended to run the tests AFTER building the program.
+It is MANDATORY to run the tests AFTER building the program.
 The binary shall be already built and present.

 Launch the test script by:
 `python3 test.py {server} {channel} [-r {identity} {passw}] [-s {stun_turn_server} {turn_username} {turn_password}]`